monu-890/Flipkart/README.md

 ## 📧 Contact

-For inquiries or collaborations related to this project, feel free to contact me via email at [your.email@example.com](mailto:your.email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile).
+For inquiries or collaborations related to this project, feel free to contact me via email at (monugawande07@gmail.com)

 Thank you for your interest in the Flipkart Top Phones Data Analysis project! 🙏📱